MatthaeusGierga/Udacity/README.md

 # Udacity
-Repository to commit on a daily base
+Repository to commit on a daily base: today is wednesday and the weather is fine